Cole-Tompsett/zeek/README.md

 # zeek
 A scalable and flexible way to monitor a network

-*Note\* It is NOT RECOMMENDED to keep the same keys provided.
+*Note\* It is NOT RECOMMENDED to keep the same keys as provided in the "keys" folder.
 You should make your own keys and replace the "known_hosts" folder with your own.